-The Company is managed by JPMF, has no employees and all of its Directors are non-executive, the day to day activities being carried out by third parties.
+The Company has a management contract with JPMF.
+It has no employees and all of its Directors are Non-executive, the day-to-day activities being carried out by third parties.
 There are therefore no disclosures to be made in respect of employees.
-See the Chairman's Statement and Investment Managers' Report on pages 6 to 13 for further details of the Company's approach to ESG.
-The Board notes the JPMAM policy statements in respect of Social, Community, Environmental and Human Rights issues, as outlined below.
+The Board notes JPMorgan Asset Management's ('JPMAM') global policy statements in respect of Social.
+Community and Environmental and Human Rights issues, as highlighted in italics: